Pranavjeet-Naidu/ConGo/step_2_overlayFS/README.md

 - **Security:** This is a simplified demonstration and may not handle all security concerns of a production container runtime.
 - **Privileges:** Running this code requires root privileges because it sets up namespaces and cgroups.

-## Troubleshooting

-- Check logs for messages prefixed with `container-runtime:` if something fails.
-- Ensure your kernel supports required namespaces and cgroup controllers.